Daniel J. Frey

 The times they are changing.

-The people on top have gone through many name changes in history.
+The people at the top have undergone numerous name changes throughout history.

 A moving target is hard to hit.

-For a very long time, they were called Bandits.
+For a very long time, they were known as bandits.

 Then Master.